BOOK A DEMO

 • Higher upfront costs.
 Buying an asset typically requires a larger upfront payment than leasing.

 • Maintenance and repairs.
-The company is responsible for all maintenance and repairs of the asset.
+The company is responsible for all asset maintenance and repairs.

 • Risk of obsolescence.
 The asset may become obsolete over time, which can reduce its value.